donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/gray-variations.jpg" alt="" width="200px"/>

-This discusses differential equations and calculus of variations, a subject I do not know enough to comment on, but it's great stuff.
-Calculus of variations in particular is useful in physics.
+This discusses differential equations and calculus of variations, a subject I do not know enough to comment on (although I have used it in physics), but it's great stuff.
 Okay, here's a more general textbook:

 **[Mathematics and Its History](https://www.amazon.com/Mathematics-Its-History-Undergraduate-Texts/dp/144196052X/)**, *John Stillwell*